-Government Act 1972.
-The principal responsibilities of this officer include financial management, reporting and monitoring financial information, ensuring compliance with financial codes of practice including the Accounts and Audit Regulations 2011.
+The Council has designated the Chief Financial Officer as the officer responsible for the proper administration of its financial affairs in accordance with Section 151 of the Local Government Act 1972.
+The principal responsibilities of this officer include financial management, reporting and monitoring financial information, ensuring compliance with financial codes of practice including the Accounts and Audit Regulations 2015.

-Both statutory officers referred to above have unfettered access to information, to the Chief Executive and to Councillors so they can discharge their responsibilities effectively.
+Both statutory officers referred to above have unfettered access to information, to the Chief Executive and to councillors so they can discharge their responsibilities effectively.
 The functions of these officers and their roles are clearly set out in the Council's Constitution.
 In particular, the role of the Chief Financial Officer accords with the principles set out in the CIPFA Statement on the Role of the Chief Financial Officer.
+A protocol establishes the nature and role of the Monitoring Officer.

-Two directors report to the Chief Executive and collectively form the authority's management team together with the Chief Financial Officer who acts as a specialist advisor.
+Two directors report to the Chief Executive and collectively form the authority's management team together with the Chief Financial Officer and the Council's Solicitor, who act as specialist advisors.
 The Management Team assists the Chief Executive with the strategic and overall management of the organisation.
 The Constitution makes it responsible for overseeing and co-ordinating the management, performance and strategic priorities of the authority within the agreed policy framework and budget.
 Each member of the management team takes lead responsibility for major elements of the authority's business and manages a business unit.